 Spectrum, the Stanford Center for Clinical and Translational Research, bridges the translational spectrum from basic research to public health.
 As one of Stanford’s 19 designated independent labs, centers, and institutes, Spectrum provides a physical and intellectual intersection between schools and disciplines to advance high impact research.

 By catalyzing interdisciplinary research, developing educational programs, providing support services, and innovating methods and processes, Spectrum advances the translation of biomedical discoveries into interventions that improve health.

-Spectrum is a member of the Clinical and Translational Sciences (CTSA) program, funded by the NIH National Center for Advancing Translational Sciences (NCATS) (Grant: UL1TR003142).
+Spectrum is home to the Stanford Clinical & Translational Science Award (CTSA), funded by the NIH National Center for Advancing Translational Sciences (NCATS) (Grant: UL1TR003142).